MicrosoftDocs/defender-docs/articles/defender-for-cloud/secrets-scanning-code.md

 Code repository secret scanning is available with the necessary GitHub Advanced Security license.
 Viewing the findings in Defender for Cloud is provided as part of Foundational Cloud Security Posture Management.
 To detect lateral movement possibilities to runtime resources, Defender Cloud Security Posture Management is required.

-At this time, attack paths for exposed are only available for Azure DevOps repositories.
+At this time, attack paths for exposed secrets are only available for Azure DevOps repositories.

 ## How does code repository scanning mitigate risk?